CloudQuery News

 Plugin Server #

 The most basic functionality provided by the Java SDK is to start a gRPC plugin server that supports all the flags expected by the CloudQuery CLI.
-This allows you to write a plugin in Java and run it using the same command line interface as any other plugin.
+This allows you to write an integration in Java and run it using the same command line interface as any other integration.

 import io.cloudquery.server.PluginServe;